kirbycope/candy-match/README.md

 ## Building for Web Using Godot GUI

 ### Setting Up Godot
-The following in needed to work with GitHub Pages.
+The following is needed to work with GitHub Pages.
 1. Select "Project" > "Export..."
     - If you see errors, click the link for "Manage Export Templates" and then click "Download and Install"
 1. Select the preset "Web (Runnable)"